twpayne/go-vfs/README.md

  * `PathFS` which transforms all paths to provide a poor-man's `chroot`.

+ * `ReadOnlyFS` which prevents modification of the underlying FS.

 `PathFS` is used by `vfst.NewTempFS` which assists running tests on a real filesystem but in a temporary directory that is easily cleaned up.